siliconwitchery/docs/superstack/api-reference.md

 1. TOC
 {:toc}

-## Things to know before using the API
+## Things to know before using this API

 These rules describe everything there is to know about about communicating with the SuperStack API.